mousebird-consulting-inc/WhirlyGlobe/tutorial/android/screen-markers.md

 You might notice that the icon for Нижний Новгород is upside down.
 This is because we adjusted the `rotation` property of `ScreenMarker nizhnyNovgorod`.
 You can rotate a marker 360°.
 The parameter is in radians, so you can assign any value between 0 and 2π.

 Lastly, `addScreenMarkers` returns a `ComponentObject` that you can keep track of.
-This object is your handle to the marker, vector, or other "component" object that you have added to your map controller.
+This object is your handle to the marker, vector, or other *component* object that you have added to your map controller.
 You can then later remove, enable, or disable your object in the controller.

 ```java
 mapControl.removeObject(markersComponentObject, MaplyBaseController.ThreadMode.ThreadAny);